The Didactic Factory

 Why

-According to most participants, a Didactic Factory must aim for competency development of employess, and aim for innovation can aim for competency development of student, and aim for new technology advertisement
+A Didactic Factory must aim for the competency development of employees and aim for innovation.
+It can also aim for the competency development of students and new technology advertisement.

 How

-To most participants the purpose of the Didactic Factory can be achieved by - having a physical location, having an online location, having a real-life environment, being at a university location almost 50% of "the votes" think that a Didactic Factory must have a physical location.
+A Didactic Factory can be achieved by having a physical or online location, real-life environment, or university location.
+However, people believe that a Didactic Factory must have a physical location.

 What

-According to most participants, a Didactic Factory must offer training and education, and perform test activities and experimentation can perform research activities, support test activities and experimentation, and create awareness and dissemination.
+A Didactic Factory must offer training, education, and perform test activities and experimentation.
+It can also carry out research activities, support test activities and experimentation, and raise awareness and dissemination.

-This common language is the DR-BEST framework, which supports network members to standardize services, gain awareness of their own technical and technological strengths, and help their potential customers to find customized solutions across Europe.
-Also, it facilitates the creation of Collaboration corridors based on the common interest or a common objective between DFs to create or jointly provide new services.
+This common language is the DR-BEST framework, which supports network members in standardising services, gaining awareness of their own technical and technological strengths, and helping their potential customers find custom solutions across Europe.
+DR-BEST also facilitates the creation of Collaboration corridors based on common interests or objectives between Didactic Factories, to create or jointly provide new services.

 Circular TwAIn manages a network of 4 Didactic Factories, each offering specialised services with a strong focus on sustainable practices and circularity.

-A three-level taxonomy is used to classify services, which has two benefits: first, it provides a comprehensive overview of all the services that a DF could offer; second, it ensures that services are presented in a consistent and understandable manner.
+A three-level taxonomy is used to classify services.
+This allows the DF to provide a comprehensive overview of all the services it can offer and ensures that services are presented in a consistent, understandable manner.

-The Remotization macro-class has been added to the initial D-BEST taxonomy to focus on the DFs that operate in AI domain.
-This class contains all the services that a DF may provide from remote to enable experimentation and that don’t require physical interaction with the customer.
+The Remotization macro-class has been added to the initial DR-BEST taxonomy to focus on the DFs that operate in the AI domain.
+This class contains all the services a DF may provide remotely to enable experimentation, which don’t require physical customer interaction.

 To standardize services and promote collaboration, Didactic Factories use the DR-BEST framework.

-The macro-classification (level 1 of the taxonomy) divides services into six classes (Data, Remote, Business, Ecosystem, Skills, Technology), from which the acronym DR-BEST is derived; for each class, level 2 and level 3 are defined to further clarify and categorize the type of activity.
+Services are first divided into six classes (Data, Remote, Business, Ecosystem, Skills, and Technology), from which the acronym DR-BEST is derived.
+For each class, the services are further divided at two more levels, to clarify and categorise the type of activity.

 The Common Language: DR-BEST Framework

-The structured method known as DR-BEST analysis serves as the foundation for the Service Portfolio study carried out by the DF.
-The framework is developed by the DFs in a particular or extended network, helping them to outline their current service portfolio and highlight any gaps in what they offer.
+The DR-BEST framework is applied by the DFs in a particular or extended network, helping them outline their current service portfolio and highlight any gaps in their offerings.

 Data